In case you’ve been wondering…

 How to get more patient reviews?

-- What tricks other doctors are following to gather reviews?
+What other doctors are doing to gather reviews?

-- Are there any dos and don’ts for getting reviews?
+What are the dos and don’ts of getting patient reviews?

-Search engines like Google see new reviews as fresh content, and the more positive reviews you can gather, the more positive you’ll look in search engine’s eyes.
+If you can show that you have many satisfied patients, you’ll look much more trustworthy and legitimate in a prospect’s eyes.
+Positive online reviews also help your local SEO.
+Search engines like Google see new reviews as fresh content, and the more positive reviews you can gather, the more positive you’ll look to search engines.
 This is especially true of local medical practices looking to boost their local SEO.

 1. Send Targeted Emails

-Emails are one of the smartest and the most popular ways to gather patient feedback.
-It’s also a good idea to segment your email list into those most likely to post reviews.
-The recipients on the list should be loyal patients or ones that have visited your practice at least three to four times in the recent past.
-Always personalize emails, and write as if they were coming from a person – and not the brand as a whole.
-As much as possible, when sending emails for review requests, stick with plain text emails as they have higher open rates.
-Also, in plain text emails, your CTA will be prominently displayed.
-However, email isn’t without disadvantages, and the biggest one is that you’ll have little to no contact with the patients.
+Emails are one of the smartest, most effective ways to gather patient feedback.
+It’s a good idea to segment your email list into those patients most likely to post reviews.
+The list should include loyal patients and those who have visited your practice three or four times in the recent past.
+Always personalize your emails to specific patients, and write as if they’re coming from you or a staff member rather than the practice.
+Stick with plain text emails as they have higher open rates.
+And remember to display your call-to-action (CTA) prominently.

 2. Use SMS

 Most online reviews are posted from mobile devices.
 Features like voice dictation typing are enhancing patients’ ability to engage with their providers and write reviews straight from their smart devices.
 If you send patients review requests via SMS, there’s a good chance they’ll click on the link.
 The open rate of text messages is a whopping 98 percent, whereas emails typically have a 40 to 50 percent open rate.
 Still, sending your review request through SMS requires some thought, because of the character limitations.